DELTA Module 2 helps you to develop your professional practice as a teacher by focussing on:

 It is recommended that a DELTA Module 2 candidate should EITHER be a graduate OR have a previous teaching qualification (e.g. CELTA), plus at least TWO years’ full-time teaching experience (i.e. 1,200 hours) within the past five years.
 Ideally, this teaching experience should include a range of levels and contexts.
-It is also recommended that the candidate has successfully completed Delta Modules 1.
+It is also recommended that the candidate has successfully completed DELTA Module 1.

 NB: Candidates may still be accepted who do not strictly meet the entry criteria but who demonstrate they would be capable of completing the course successfully.
 Decisions on entry are at NILE’s discretion.

 Even though it is part time, the course is intensive and requires full commitment.
-Assignments and tasks are designed to support your course work, aid your understanding of course content, and help you perform better in the examination.
 It is important that you complete the tasks and assignments on time.

 In addition, you will be asked to confirm that you have read and understood NILE’s Statement of Originality.

-To prepare for Delta Module 2, see our suggested reading list.
+To prepare for DELTA Module 2, download our suggested reading list.

 Please be aware that candidates are liable for any External Assessor’s travel expenses to reach the country of assessment in the case of face-to-face external assessment.

-She is particularly interested in Discourse Analysis, Dogme ELT and education system differences around the world.
+She is particularly interested in Discourse Analysis, Dogme ELT and CLIL/Bilingual education.